A Comprehensive Guide to End to End (E2E) Testing

-- Testing the data storage of the software to ensure that data can be properly stored, organized, retrieved, and updated as and when necessary.
+- Test the data storage of the software to ensure that data can be appropriately stored, organized, retrieved, and updated as and when necessary.

-- Usability tests that can ascertain the degree of usability and ease of use of all the different components of the software system as part of a typical user flow.
+- Perform usability tests that ensure the degree of usability and ease of use of all the software system components as part of a typical user flow.

 While other testing techniques are primarily technical and at the component level,like regression testing, E2E testing deals with the actual user experience.
 For this reason, organizations should choose the right testing tools and devote resources to end-to-end testing to deliver a consistent, high-quality user experience.